Rock-Can-Code/rock-can-code-web/_posts/jiyuu_chat.md

   url: "/assets/blog/jiyuu-chat/cover-og.png"
 ---

-We're excited to finally release **[Jiyuu Chat](https://jiyuu.chat/)**—a project that embodies everything we believe in when it comes to technology and freedom.
-It’s an AI chat that runs **entirely in your browser**, powered by [WebLLM](https://webllm.mlc.ai/), which means **all your data stays with you**.
+We're excited to finally release **[Jiyuu Chat 🌐](https://jiyuu.chat/)**—a project that embodies everything we believe in when it comes to technology and freedom.
+It’s an AI chat that runs **entirely in your browser**, powered by [WebLLM 🌐](https://webllm.mlc.ai/), which means **all your data stays with you**.
 No cloud, no tracking, no account needed.

 ## Why Jiyuu?